 While all the latest monitoring technology is great, having that college-educated, experienced person with eyes and ears monitoring your pet is the best protection you can get.
 A stethoscope on the chest and a hand on the pulse can tell us a lot more than a device clipped to the toe or tongue.
 An experienced RVT will notice trends in pulse rate and quality, respiration, and blood pressure and take steps before a problem occurs.
 They will be present during surgery in case of an emergency.
 And they are with your pet during the entire anesthetic period and throughout their recovery.

 If low blood pressure continues for too long, organ damage can result.
 This is especially a concern for the kidneys, which need a minimum blood pressure for proper perfusion.
 If there is no blood pressure monitoring, the veterinarian will never know whether vital organs are being supplied with nutrients and oxygen.
 He or she will never know whether the intravenous fluids need to be increased, or whether the pet needs a large amount called a "bolus" to correct the hydration right off the bat.
-Falling blood pressure can tell us that an animal is getting to deep under anesthetic, and we can correct it quickly.
+Falling blood pressure can tell us that an animal is getting too deep under anesthesia, and we can correct it quickly.
 If we are not monitoring the blood pressure trend, how do we know if it is falling?
 Again, this is where an experienced RVT monitoring the situation comes into play.
-They can take into account the blood pressure, respiration, heart rate, reflexes, medications given, and the overall picture that your pet presents to make a determination as to the animal's state.
-In concert with the veterinarian, the RVT makes changes to fluid rates, anesthetic rates, oxygen flow, and medications delivered in order to keep your pet at a safe, quiet, pain-free plane of anesthesia.
+They can take into account the blood pressure, respiration, heart rate, reflexes, medications given, and the overall picture that your pet presents to determine the animal's state.
+In concert with the veterinarian, the RVT makes changes to fluid rates, anesthetic rates, oxygen flow, and medications delivered to keep your pet at a safe, quiet, pain-free plane of anesthesia.

 In the past, human and animal doctors alike used to do surgery in a less than sterile manner.
 Post-operative infections were relatively common, and post-surgical mortality rates were high by today's standards.
 Fortunately, things have changed over the last 50 years, or certainly should have!
 Today, the quality of care standards for veterinary surgery in a hospital like ours are very close to those of human surgery.